In this article, we will study the Definition, Types, Working Principles, Advantages, Disadvantages, and Applications of

 Tracepoint is a point on the follower, which describes the follower movement.
 For roller follower, it is the centre of the roller.
 So the tracepoint is the roller centre, which means the movement of the follower will be described in terms of the motion of this roller centre.

 If it is a flat face follower, then tracepoint we use is the point on the follower’s face which is in contact with the cam surface when the follower is at one of the extreme positions, we normally use that extreme position when the follower is closest to the cam center.

-Base circle is the smallest circle that can be drawn with the cam centre as the centre and touching the cam profile, this circle we call as a base circle.
+The base circle is the smallest circle that can be drawn with the cam centre as the centre and touching the cam profile, this circle we call a base circle.
 So the radius of the base circle we call, Rb, is called base circle radius.

 To define the pitch curve, think of kinematic inversion.
 In the kinematic inversion, this is a four-link mechanism, fixed link, cam, roller, and follower.

 In this four-link mechanism, this link is fixed, but in the kinematic chain, if we make a kinematic inversion holding cam fixed. the locus of the center of the roller will generate a curve which is parallel to the cam profile.

 This is the locus of the tracepoint or roller center, after kinematic inversion with cam fixed.

 The smallest circle that can be drawn with the cam center as the center and tangential to the pitch curve.
 This circle has a centre at the cam-shaft axis and tangential to the pitch curve.
 This circle is called the prime circle.
 If base circle radius is Rb and Rr is roller radius, then the prime circle radius is Rp = Rb + Rr.

 The common normal between the roller and the cam is passing through the roller center and normal to the cam profile.